YES Network Talent

 Kustok was an assistant women’s basketball coach at DePaul during the 2005-2006 season, helping the team to advance to the NCAA Sweet Sixteen for the first time in program history.
 She received a Master’s Degree in Corporate & Multicultural Communication from DePaul.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

-Marakovits has won six New York Emmy Awards while covering the Yankees at YES, most recently as a part of the YES team that won the 2022 Emmy Award for a Single Live Sports Program.
+Marakovits has won eight New York Emmy Awards while covering the Yankees at YES, including two in 2023: one for her Yankees reporting duties and one for being an integral member of YES’ Yankees pre-game coverage.
 In 2019 she was named to the “Top Women in Sports” list by the trade organization Cynopsis.
 The Cynopsis list recognizes female trailblazers in the sports industry; Marakovits was named in the On-Air Talent category.

-Marakovits also appears on YES’ special Yankees programming, contributes to YESNetwork.com, the network’s Emmy Award-winning Web site, and has filled in as YES’ Brooklyn Nets reporter and pre- and post-game show host.
+Marakovits also appears on YES’ special Yankees programming and contributes to YESNetwork.com, the network’s Emmy Award-winning Web site, as well as YES’ various social media platforms.
 In January 2016, she travelled to the Dominican Republic to interview a number of Yankees players for YES’ Yankees Access show.
 She also hosted the weekly Joe Girardi Show on YES while Girardi managed the Yankees.

 Marakovits frequently appears as a guest on MLB Network shows such as The Rundown and MLB Now.